Answers to all the Frequently Asked Questions

 If by the time of the second deposit the organiser does not have the minimum numbers they require, they can cancel the booking and pay no more.

-An additional security deposit of $500 or $1,000 is required to cover any additional cleaning, breakages, damage or loss when making the third and final payment.
+A security deposit of $500 or $1,000 is required to cover any additional cleaning, breakages, damage or loss when making the third and final payment.

 Payments should be made by bank transfer to our account.
 We do not have EFTPOS or credit card facilities.
 Our bank account details are given on our quotation/invoice.